Kami uses a dual-saving system, consisting of an internal Kami cloud sync and a Google Drive sync (we are a Google partner).

 You can upload any file to Drive by selecting the Save button in the top right (looks like a floppy disk), and then selecting Upload under the Google Drive heading.

 After you have uploaded the file, you can save back to Drive by selecting Save now.
-This option is found under the Google Drive heading, after you have uploaded the file.
+This option is found under the Google Drive heading.

 If you open the file directly into Kami from Google Classroom or Google Drive, it will automatically be uploaded.
-You will still need to manually save back, unless you have a premium account, which unlocks the Auto save feature.
 Keep in mind that the Auto save feature takes around 30 seconds to kick in from when the annotation is made.

 Note: The Kami cloud sync is separate from the Google Drive sync, and that they have different alerts.